Minimum Investment for Job Creators Work Permit

 - Your transferrable assets need to be way more than the investment you intend to make

-- You have access to liquid assets that are preferably equal or more than your investment
+- You have access to liquid assets that are preferably equal to or more than your investment.

 - Transfer part or all the investment to Canada even before applying for the work permit